 205841 (20:58:41).
 You need specify only the

 _archive suffix, because the configuration file identifies the backup name of the subdirectory, and the OID identifier indicates the backup is an archive.

 When a restore operation fails,

 vbr can leave extra files in the communal storage location.
-Because communal storage is in S3, those extra files cost you money.
+If you use communal storage in the cloud, those extra files cost you money.
 To remove them, restart the database and call CLEAN_COMMUNAL_STORAGE with an argument of true.